 We’ve all heard of getting into the zone, where hours of work feel like minutes and your to-do-list becomes more of a done list.
 We crave ‘the zone’, we know what it’s like when we get to it, but we don’t always know how to get there.

-With employees feeling like there aren’t enough hours (let alone productive hours) in a workday, the balance in work-life balance often shifts more to the work side… leaving employees feeling disengaged and frustrated with their jobs.
+With employees feeling like there aren’t enough hours (let alone productive hours) in a workday and an increase in remote work options, there’s been a shift in work-life balance more towards the work side… leaving employees feeling disengaged, frustrated with their jobs, and unable to recharge.

-By encouraging employees to explore which time management techniques best work for them, they’ll be able to better manage their time and increase productivity.
+By encouraging employees to explore which time management techniques best work for them, you’ll be able to help them better manage their time and become more productive at work.

 How does time management impact productivity?
-Good time management is not about averages or comparing everyone to one single productivity standard.
+Good time management is not about averages or holding everyone up to one single productivity standard.

 Instead, good time management is more about asking one very important question: ‘What time of day is the brain most productive?’.